About Jantango

 2000 – began interviewing and recording milongueros

-2001 – began assisting milongueros with private classes in the School of the Milongueros
+2001 – began assisting milongueros with private classes for the School of Milongueros Buenos Aires

 2001 – held a weekly Tango Chamuyo for foreign visitors at Academia Bar in Buenos Aires

-2001 – announced plans for the first Congreso Milonguero in Buenos Aires which was cancelled after 9/11/01
+2001 – announced plans for the first Congreso Milonguero in Buenos Aires which had to be cancelled after 9/11/01

 Hi, I have to say thanks a lot for the work you did, from China Beijing.